Kurram District: Climate

-Terrorism issue
+Militancy

 Taliban

 Kurram was a stronghold of the TTP till 2008 when the Pakistani Army ordered a military operation in the Agency to flush out the militants.
 The military offensives Operation Khwakh Ba De Sham and Operation Koh-e-Safaid, ended in 2011 with the Lower and Upper Subdivisions of the agency falling back into the Pakistani control.
 In August, 2012, the Upper and Lower Subdivisions were de-notified as Conflict zones while as a military operation continued in Masozai Area of Central Kurram Agency.
-The writ of the Government of Pakistan was restored more or less whole of the Kurram Agency by 2012 as result of the militay operations that pushed back militants back into the Afghanistan.
+The writ of the Government of Pakistan was restored more or less whole of the Kurram Agency by 2012 as result of the military operations that pushed back militants back into the Afghanistan.

 The Kurram faction of Haqqani Network is commanded by the notorious Fazal Saeed Haqqani who is known for his bloody ambushes against Shia community of Kurram Agency.
 He has thousands of armed supporters from local tribes of Bangash, Watizai, and Daudzai.

 Sectarianism

-Kurram Agency has become increasingly victimized by sectarian violence as tensions grew between the Shiites and Sunnis of the agency since Soviet–Afghan War, During the war Kurram was the safe passage for the both Shia Sunni Mujahideen to carried out cross border attacks on Soviet Forces in Afghanistan but in the end of war Sunni Mujahideen attacked the Shia villages and in retaliation Shia Mujahideen launched retaliatory attacks on Sunni village's and fighting continues to date, The Major battles were fought in 2007.
+Kurram Agency has become increasingly victimized by sectarian violence as tensions grew between the Shiites and Sunnis of the agency since the Soviet–Afghan War.
+During the war, Kurram was the safe passage for the both Shia and Sunni Mujahideen to carry out cross-border attacks on Soviet forces in Afghanistan, but at the end of the war, Sunni Mujahideen attacked the Shia villages.
+In retaliation, Shia Mujahideen launched retaliatory attacks on Sunni villages.
+Their fighting continues to this date, with major battles being fought in 2007.